dungthtd9126/write-up-task-CLB/task6/stegpng/debug/README.md

 steghide extract -sf 'our_image' -p 'our_passphrase' -xf outfile_name
 ```

---> So the bug definitely exist in this comamnd
+--> So the bug definitely exist in this command

 ## How to find the bugs
 We have already known what command-line triggers the bug , so the next thing is what function has bugs.